 |Due to the current situation with COVID-19, the GRE requirement for the 2023 academic year admissions cycle has been waived.
 Please enter 000 on ApplyWeb for each item as the GRE’s are not required for Fall 2023 consideration.The GRE requirement for the 2024 academic year admissions cycle will be re-evaluated at a later time.|

 7. Submit a completed dietetic internship application to DICAS, which requires a DPD Verification statement from an accredited program, for consideration for the Dietetic Internship option.
 For CSUN Dietetic Internship Program please visit the DI website.
 Applicants must apply to DICAS, to D&D Computer Matching, submit supplemental application, in addition to applying for the MSHN.

 8. Have the complete application and supporting documents reviewed and the applicant approved for admission by the Department of Family and Consumer Sciences.

-Notification of Admission: Applicants should expect to hear of admission status AFTER April 1, 2017.
+Notification of Admission: Applicants with complete applications to the university and the program should expect to hear of admission status AFTER May 1, 2024.

 If you have questions, please contact the graduate coordinator, Dr. Yoko Mimura.